 - A. "Abuse Victim" is a person for whom a protection order has been granted by a court pursuant to Pa.R.C.P.
 No. 1901 et seq. and 23 Pa.C.S. § 6101 et seq. or Pa.R.C.P.
-No. 1951 et seq. and 42 Pa.C.S § 62A01 et seq. as well as Pa.R.C.P.M.D.J.
-No. 1201 et seq. - B. "Case Records" are (1) documents for any case filed with, accepted and maintained by a court or custodian; (2) dockets, indices, and documents (such as orders, opinions, judgments, decrees) for any case created and maintained by a court or custodian.
-This term does not include notes, memoranda, correspondence, drafts, worksheets, and work product of judges and court personnel.
-Unless otherwise provided in this policy, this definition applies equally to case records maintained in paper and electronic formats. - C. "Clerical errors" are errors or omissions appearing in a case record that are patently evident, as a result of court personnel's action or inaction. - D. "Court" includes the Supreme Court, Superior Court, Commonwealth Court, Courts of Common Pleas, Philadelphia Municipal Court, and Magisterial District Courts. - E. "Court of Record" includes the Supreme Court, Superior Court, Commonwealth Court, Courts of Common Pleas, and Philadelphia Municipal Court. - F. "Court Facility" is the location or locations where case records are filed or maintained. - G. "Custodian" is any person responsible for maintaining case records or for processing public requests for access to case records. - H. "Docket" is a chronological index of filings, actions, and events in a particular case, which may include identifying information of the parties and counsel, a brief description or summary of the filings, actions, and events, and other case information.
+No. 1951 et seq. and 42 Pa.C.S § 62A01 et seq. - B. "Case Records" are (1) documents for any case filed with, accepted and maintained by a court or custodian; (2) dockets, indices, and documents (such as orders, opinions, judgments, decrees) for any case created and maintained by a court or custodian.
+This term does not include notes, memoranda, correspondence, drafts and work product of judges and court personnel.
+Unless otherwise provided in this policy, this definition applies equally to case records maintained in paper and electronic formats. - C. "Clerical errors" are errors or omissions appearing in a case record that are patently evident, as a result of court personnel's action or inaction. - D. "Court" includes the Supreme Court, Superior Court, Commonwealth Court, Courts of Common Pleas, and Philadelphia Municipal Court, excluding the Traffic Division of Philadelphia Municipal Court. - E. "Court Facility" is the location or locations where case records are filed or maintained. - F. "Custodian" is any person responsible for maintaining case records or for processing public requests for access to case records. - G. "Docket" is a chronological index of filings, actions, and events in a particular case, which may include identifying information of the parties and counsel, a brief description or summary of the filings, actions, and events, and other case information. - H. "Financial Account Numbers" include financial institution account numbers, debit and credit card numbers, and methods of authentication used to secure accounts such as personal identification numbers, user names and passwords.

-- I. "Financial Account Numbers" include financial institution account numbers, debit and credit card numbers, and methods of authentication used to secure accounts such as personal identification numbers, user names and passwords. - J. "Financial Source Documents" are: - 1.
+- I. "Financial Source Documents" are: - 1.
 Tax returns and schedules; - 2.
 W-2 forms and schedules including 1099 forms or similar documents; - 3.
 Wage stubs, earning statements, or other similar documents; - 4.
 Credit card statements; - 5.
 Financial institution statements; - 6.
 Check registers; - 7.
 Checks or equivalent; and - 8.
-Loan application documents. - K. "Medical/psychological records" are records relating to the past, present, or future physical or mental health or condition of an individual. - L. "Minor" is a person under the age of eighteen. - M. "Party" is one who commences an action or against whom relief is sought in a matter. - N. "Public" is any person, member of the media, business, non-profit entity, organization or association.
-The term does not include a party to a case; the attorney(s) of record in a case; Unified Judicial System officials or employees if acting in their official capacities; or any federal, state, or local government entity, and employees or officials of such an entity if acting in their official capacities. - O. "Remote Access" is the ability to electronically search, inspect, print or copy information in a case record without visiting the court facility where the case record is maintained or available, or requesting the case record from the court or custodian pursuant to Section 4.0.
+Loan application documents. - J. "Medical/psychological records" are records relating to the past, present, or future physical or mental health or condition of an individual. - K. "Minor" is a person under the age of eighteen. - L. "Party" is one who commences an action or against whom relief is sought in a matter. - M. "Public" is any person, member of the media, business, non-profit entity, organization or association.
+The term does not include a party to a case; the attorney(s) of record in a case; Unified Judicial System officials or employees if acting in their official capacities; or any federal, state, or local government entity, and employees or officials of such an entity if acting in their official capacities. - N. "Remote Access" is the ability to electronically search, inspect, print or copy information in a case record without visiting the court facility where the case record is maintained or available, or requesting the case record from the court or custodian pursuant to Section 4.0.